Fritzzin/Fritzzin/README.md

     - Web Development with Java (I think you're seeing a pattern here?)
     - Hibernate
   - Object Oriented Programming
+  - Algorithms, Big O notations, Recursion and all that...
   - Python using Pandas library for data analysis
   - Some Arduino and IOT programming
   - Both SQL (PostgreSQL, SQLite) and NoSQL (MongoDB) Databases
   - Played around with tools such as:
     - Jenkins
     - Docker
-  - Many other subjects that I won't remember from the top of my head :suspect:
+  - Many other topics that I won't remember from the top of my head :suspect:

+  ### ⌨️ Hobbies / On my own time
+  - A bit of Linux, overall usage and configuration (Yes, I have installed Arch at least once)
+  - Setting up some basic shell scripts for task automations on my Linux machines
+  - Still trying to learn more things as I go
 <!---
 Fritzzin/Fritzzin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.